jojosaladd/joannablumstudio/_pages/about.md

   <img class="shadow-lg rounded-circle" src="{{site.baseurl}}/assets/images/avatar.png" alt="avatar" style="width: 300px;" /></p>
 <p>Hello!
 I'm Joanna.
 With almost a decade of experience as a fashion designer and technical designer in Los Angeles, I'm currently working as a freelance technical designer while studying full-time.
 During my free time, I run this blog.
 It's my space to share insights about fashion, pattern making, crafting, and sewing – things I'm passionate about.
 Join me in connecting with fellow fashion enthusiasts and anyone who loves a good sewing or crafting session.
 I hope you find something you like on the blog! 💗 </p>

-<p><strong>New Update (March 2024):</strong> I'll be attending Cornell University as a Master's student to do research on digital fashion-related topics!
-I'll make sure to share my journey on my blog.</p>
+<p><strong>New Update (March 2024):</strong> I'm moving to NY in August!
+I'll be sure to share my journey on my blog.</p>

 <h4>Q & A</h4>

 <p><strong>Q) How did you learn pattern making, crafting, and sewing?</strong></p>
-<p>I went to FIDM (Fashion Institute of Design & Merchandising) and earned a degree in Fashion Design.
-I acquired pattern making and sewing skills during my time there, and I supplemented my learning by watching lots of YouTube videos and exploring other sewing blogs.</p>
+<p>I studied at a fashion school in LA and earned a degree in Fashion Design.
+I gained pattern making and sewing skills during my time there, supplemented by watching various textbooks, YouTube videos and exploring sewing blogs.</p>
 <p><strong>Q) Where do you draw inspiration for your fashion designs?</strong></p>
 <p>I find inspiration everywhere!
 Online, I rely heavily on platforms like Pinterest, Instagram, TikTok and many more.
 Offline, inspiration strikes during various experiences, whether it's shopping or visiting museums.</p>
 <p><strong>Q) What are you currently studying?
-Don't you already have a degree from FIDM?</strong></p>
+Don't you already have a degree from fashion school</strong></p>
-<p>I'm currently pursuing a degree in Computer Science and Business Administration at USC (University of Southern California).
+<p>I'm currently pursuing a degree in Computer Science and Business Administration in addition to my fashion degree.
 My motivation stems from my passion for the digital fashion world and entrepreneurship.
-I'm nearing completion of my degree and am set to graduate in May 2024.</p>
+I'm set to graduate in May 2024.</p>
 <p><strong>Q) Do you have plans to conduct in-person sewing/crafting classes in Los Angeles?</strong></p>
 <p>I would love to do that!
 If there's enough demand, I'll definitely plan and let you all know. 😊 </p>
-<p><strong>Q) What sewing machine do you recommend for a beginner?</strong></p>
+<p><strong>Q) What sewing machines and sergers do you recommend for beginners?</strong></p>
 <p>While there are many great choices, I personally love Singer Heavy Duty models.
-I used the Singer 4423 Heavy Duty Sewing Machine back in fashion school, and currently, I use the Singer 4452 Heavy Duty Sewing Machine.</p>
+I used the Singer 4423 Heavy Duty Sewing Machine back in fashion school, and currently, I use the Singer 4452 Heavy Duty Sewing Machine.
+For a serger, the Brother Serger 1034D is a must.</p>
 <p><strong>Q) Where do you get fabrics and trims?</strong></p>
 <p>Since I live so close to downtown LA, I source supplies from the fabric district there.
-Additionally, I often purchase materials online and from local stores like JOANN.</p>
+Additionally, I often purchase materials online and from local stores like MOOD Fabrics and JOANN.</p>
 <p><strong>Q) What software do you use for pattern making?</strong></p>
 <p>I primarily use StyleCAD and Adobe Illustrator, but occasionally, I also use Clo3D or Browzwear.</p>
 <p><strong>Q) Can you share a fun fact about yourself?</strong></p>